This is part 3 of a series of blog articles on the subject of using GPUs with VMware vSphere.

 NVIDIA GPU Cards that use the Pascal architecture, such as Tesla V100, P100, P40, as well as the Tesla M6 and M60 GPUs, support ECC memory for improved data integrity.
-However, the NVIDIA GRID vGPU software does not support ECC.
-You must therefore ensure that ECC memory is disabled on all GPUs when using NVIDIA GRID.
-Once the NVIDIA GRID vGPU Manager is installed into vSphere ESXi, issue the following command to disable ECC on ESXi:
+However, the NVIDIA vGPU software does not support ECC.
+You must therefore ensure that ECC memory is disabled on all GPUs when using NVIDIA vGPU.
+Once the NVIDIA vGPU Manager is installed into vSphere ESXi, issue the following command to disable ECC on ESXi:

 # nvidia-smi –e 0

 Disabled ECC support for GPU 0000….

 Now check that the ECC mode is disabled: